aleshaleksey/fansys23/12-equipment-economy.md

 **Rope**: 10ft of rope that can be used for climbing, of tying off animals (usually one would purchase lengths of 60-120ft).
 This weights 1lb/10ft for hemp and 1lb/20ft for silk ropes.
 The durability is 4.
 Hemp ropes for rigging are four times heavier and cost four times as much.
 This rope can support 1000lb, or 300lb during a fall of 10ft or more without snapping.
 Every time the rope takes such a fall, it takes one point of damage.
 Durability: [See table](03-movement-exploration.md#object-hit-point-durability-table).

 **Miner's Pick**: A heavy, durable pick used for breaking rocky ground or leveraging it apart.
 It is a necessary tool for using "fortify" to fortify or dig through rock/rocky ground.
-This kind of pick can be used as a weapon, but attack rolls with it are made at disadvantage.
+This kind of pick can be used as a weapon (proficiency: "axes"), but attack rolls with it are made at disadvantage.
 It deals 1d10 piercing damage and is wielded in two hands.
+It ignores damage reduction of objects of the same or lower material level.
 Durability: 8.

 **Shovel**: A sturdy shovel.
 "Fortify", "harvest" or "prospect" rolls which involve digging are made at disadvantage without a shovel.
-It can be used as a two handed weapon (attack rolls are made at disadvantage), and deals 1d8 slashing damage.
+It can be used as a two handed weapon (proficiency "axes", attack rolls are made at disadvantage), and deals 1d8 slashing damage.
 Durability: 4.

 **Torch**: A length of wood, usually dipped in tar.
 When lit, a torch sheds bright light in 20ft, and dim light in 40ft.
 Its light can be seen within a mile.
 It will burn out within 30 minutes and will be extinguished by extreme precipitation or extreme wind.
 Torches are ideal for setting things on fire.
+The light of a torch is visible from 5 miles away on a clear night.
 Durability: 1.

 **Candle**: A wax candle.
 Made of bees' wax or tallow.
 A candle will shed dim light within 10ft.
 It will burn for 4 hours.
 Its light can be seen from ~800ft away.
 An unshielded candle will be extinguished by severe wind or precipitation.
 Durability: 1.

 **Lamp**: A glass or metal oil lamp, with a small reservoir for oil (no more than 1lb) and a wick.
 A lamp sheds bright light in 20ft and dim light in 40ft.
+The light of a lamp is visible from 5 miles away on a clear night.
 Durability: 1.

 **Small Backpack**: A sturdy backpack of cloth or leather that can carry up to 30lb, or a volume of 10 gallons, whatever is smallest.
 It leaves a traveller's hands free for other activities.
 Durability: 3.